git4humans/git4humans/README.md

 The infamous [80/20 Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) can be found to apply with Git commands.
 Roughly 80% of your experience with Git will be circling around 20% of the [complete commands](https://git-scm.com/docs).

 **Git for Humans** is focusing into these 20% commands that you will likely touch in your everyday use.
-For more complex and advanced use, you can always fallback to the [standard Git commands](https://git-scm.com/docs).
-Every [standard Git commands](https://git-scm.com/docs) is applicable in **Git for Humans**.
+For more complex and advanced use, you can always fallback to the [original Git commands](https://git-scm.com/docs).
+Every [standard Git commands](https://git-scm.com/docs) is also applicable in **Git for Humans**.

 **gt new**